-5.6 Expected developments
+5.6 Other expected developments

 As a part of the European Green Deal, the EU evaluates various legislation and will propose amendments to the current framework.
 For example, the European Commission, among others, evaluates possible changes to the CLP regulation as well as the Ambient Air Quality Directive.
 A draft of the directive amending the Industrial Emissions Directive aiming, in particular, to address pollution from large industrial installations is currently in the legislative procedure.
 Other proposed measures aim at reducing carbon emissions.
-A proposal for a regulation establishing a union certification framework for carbon removals was introduced by the European Commission on 30 November 2022 and will be further discussed within the legislative procedure.
+A proposal for a regulation establishing a union certification framework for carbon removals was introduced by the European Commission on 30 November 2022 and is currently going through the legislative process (first reading in the European Parliament was conducted at the end of November 2023).